Top

 New Delhi also reacted cautiously to the homecoming of Bangladesh Nationalist Party (BNP) acting chairman Tarique Rahman saying it should be seen in the context of ensuring inclusive polls

+The Ministry of External Affairs (MEA) said with 2900 incidents of violence on minorities under Muhammad Yunus' interim government since July 2024, the situation is worrisome and it expects action against the perpetrators.
 "The unremitting hostilities against the minorities in Bangladesh including Hindus, Christians and Buddhists is a matter of grave concern.
-We condemn the recent killing of a Hindu youth in Bangladesh and expect that the perpetrators of the crime will be brought to justice," Jaiswal said, adding India is closely following the developments in Bangladesh.
+We condemn the recent killing of a Hindu youth in Bangladesh and expect that the perpetrators of the crime will be brought to justice," said MEA spokesperson Randhir Jaiswal.

 Next Story